 Since 2011, the Coos Watershed Association has been leading innovative, hands-on, outdoor science and stewardship programs for local youth during the school year and summer.
 These programs offer skill-building, practice working on a team, and natural resource career exploration/workforce development.

 School Year Programs

 CoosWA has a strong partnership with the school districts in the Coos watershed (Coos Bay and North Bend).
 Programs focus on getting youth out of the classroom and into the community to work on meaningful stewardship projects.
-Current funding is limited to alternative high school students in the Coos Bay School District, but we are always open to future partnerships and grant-writing opportunities for new audiences.
+Programming is funding-dependent, but we are always open to future partnerships and grant-writing opportunities for new audiences.
 If your school is interested in working with us, contact Alexa at email@example.com or 541-888-5922 Ext 306.

 CoosWA offers summer job opportunities to youth ages 16-20 through a partnership with the Oregon Youth Corps and local agencies, such as the Bureau of Land Management and Oregon Department of Fish and Wildlife.
 These paid crew programs introduce youth to a variety of natural resource skills and practices, such as invasive species removal, native plant nursery maintenance, and trail-building.

 CoosWA offers seasonal Coho Life Cycle Monitoring Program internships to high school and college students interested in learning about fish and wildlife biology and monitoring.
 For info on current internship opportunities, visit our Employment page.

 We also offer the annual Teddy Villers natural resource scholarship to a local high school and community college student each May.
 For more info, contact firstname.lastname@example.org.

 CoosWA staff and volunteers are active in the community, so you can find us at any of these events throughout the year: